aestebance/payroll-manager/README.md

-## Project in Vue that simulates tweet feed
+## Project in Vue that simulates payroll manager

 Technologies: